 Experiencing God Workbook by Henry Blackaby & Claude V. King.
 Still one of the most helpful guides to being in tune to the will of God.
 Biblically rich and immensely practical, Blackaby and King provide a great context under which to learn HOW to spend quality time with the Lord that will encourage faith to action.

 The Ragamuffin Gospel or Ruthless Trust by Brennan Manning.
-A very influential author in my own life regarding matters of grace and trust.
 In The Ragamuffin Gospel, Manning opens your eyes to the relentless love of God expressed through the radical grace of Jesus Christ.
 A story teller & thought-provoker, you need not agree with every quote & theological point to see truth about God's Grace.
 In Ruthless Trust, Brennan explores the core of following Christ--TRUST.
 Full of inspirational stories, deep ponderings, and biblical direction in the midst of hard times.